 For my husband and I, one of our favorite pastimes is casting.
 We start with looks, age, mannerisms, stature and the roles we’ve seen them play.

 I’ll use Jane Mercer as an example.
-She’s my protagonist in both Playing Jane and Being Jane.
-I drew her as red-headed but blonde on occasion, fair-skinned, slender but not tall, late-twenties (in Book 1), earnest, strong, great at her job but weak when it comes to her love-hate relationship with Craig Keller.
-I had a tough time finding that person until I saw Bohemian Rhapsody and discovered Lucy Boynton.
-After poring over her photos online and watching her movement in movies and in television interviews, I felt strongly she should be Jane (although my husband still disagrees with me and feels that the real Jane has not yet emerged).
+She’s my protagonist in both Camera Ready and Princess Smile.
+I drew her as red-headed but blonde on occasion, fair-skinned, slender but not tall, mid-twenties (in Princess Smile), earnest, strong, great at her job but weak when it comes to her love-hate relationship with Craig Keller.
+I had a tough time finding that person until I did some research and discovered that Amanda Seyfried was just perfect.
+After poring over her photos online and watching her movement in movies and in television interviews, I felt strongly she should be Jane – she’s gorgeous but also has the ability to be dressed down and real.

 Will the real Craig please stand up?